yonkahlon/Zenject/README.md

 .. etc.
 ```

-DI frameworks such as Zenject simply help automate this process of creating and handing out all these concrete dependencies, so that you don't need to explicitly do it like in the above code.
+DI frameworks such as Zenject simply help automate this process of creating and handing out all these concrete dependencies, so that you don't need to explicitly do so yourself like in the above code.

 ## <a id="misconceptions"></a>Misconceptions